sixcious/url-incrementer/README.md

 This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 If there's anything you don't like, please let me know and I'll try my hardest to fix it in the next version.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 Coming Soon in Version 5.4 (TBD)
-- New Feature: Save URL Profiles/Patterns!
-URLI can now remember different URL patterns and intervals you set!
+- New Feature: Save URL Profiles/Patterns.
+URLI can now remember different URL patterns and intervals you set.
 You can check the save checkbox if you want to save a URL Profile while in the Popup UI Setup.
-To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high random number of iterations.
+To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high number of iterations.
 Not even URLI can figure out the URLs!
-- New Feature: The "Incrementer's Toolbox" - 1: Open up to (25?) incremented tabs in your browser or 2: Generate a list of incremented URLs!
+- New Feature: "The Incrementer's Toolkit" - 1: Open a range of up to 100 incremented tabs in your browser or 2: Generate a list of incremented URL links for easy navigation!
 - Error Skipping Improvement: Reduced redirect false alarms by maintaining the current state with the server (added "credentials same-origin" to the fetch request)
+- Bug fix: Now ensuring the toolbar icon and the Internal Shortcuts declarativeContent rule are correctly re-set when the extension first starts as opposed to when the extension just updates (e.g. covers a Chrome bug use-case when the declarativeContent rule is lost when the extension is simply disabled and re-enabled)

 What's New in Version 5.3 (7/4/2018)
 - Error Skipping now supports any combination of HTTP Response codes!
 Just check the custom checkbox in the options and enter any combinations of codes you want separated by commas!